alibokhamseen/error_twirling/README.md

     "11" : {"IX": p1, "XI": p2, "XX": p3}
     }
    ```
-   The input variable "error" is a dictionary of states 01, 10, and 11.
-Each state is a dictionary of the Pauli operators and their associated probabilty.
-State 10 applies operators XX with probability p2 and XI with probability p3.
+   Note individual sums of error probabilities of each state shouldn't exceed 1.

+   The "error" input to be twirled is a dictionary with states as keys whose values are error instructions formated as dictionaries.
+Note that it is optional to include identity operations.
+Whenever probabilities of error instructions associated to a state is less than one, we assign identity to complete the sum.

 ### Final Output:
-- **dict[str: dict]**: A dictionary of states, each state a dictionary of Pauli operators and their associated probability.
-Same structure as the input.
+- **dict[str, dict]**: Twirled channel as a Pauli mixture with associated probabilities.

-## Features
+## Main Feature:
-- Simulates the twirling operation to calculate error probabilities.
-- Outputs results for use in quantum error correction simulations and analysis.
+- Twirl highly customizable error models

 ## Installation